REACH OUT TO US

 - Remember, love requires vulnerability and risk as modeled by Christ, yet it must be approached with wisdom and boundaries that honor God and protect your well-being.

 In summary, be vulnerable in Christian dating when there is a strong foundation of faith, trust, and mutual respect, and when it serves to build intimacy and authenticity.
+Guard your heart by withholding deep emotional or spiritual disclosures until you are confident in the relationship's character and God's leading.
+This balance honors God, protects you emotionally, and fosters healthy, lasting relationships.

 DATING LIKE A BOSS!!!